 Hiring legal counsel you can trust is the best way to approach any family law matter.
 Whether your child support determination is part of a larger divorce or child custody case or you are revisiting a previously established child support order, the right attorney will make a tremendous difference in the quality of your experience with the Irvine, CA, family court system.

-The Law Offices of Dorie A. Rogers will carefully review all your records and documentation that are likely to come into play in your case.
+The Dorie A. Rogers will carefully review all your records and documentation that are likely to come into play in your case.
 For example, suppose you are bracing for a larger divorce or custody case.
 In that case, we can provide the ongoing legal counsel you will need to approach the situation with confidence and make informed choices about the direction of your case.
 In addition, we’ll ensure your financial disclosure to the court is complete and accurate and that your child support order appropriately reflects the custody rights granted to you by the court.

 Our team can also provide legal counsel when you need to modify an existing child support order.
 For example, you may need to petition for a reduced child support obligation if you recently lost your job or developed a disability, or you may need to petition to receive greater support if your financial situation or your children’s needs have changed.
-Whatever your unique situation entails, you can rely on the Law Offices of Dorie A. Rogers to provide individualized legal counsel for your child support determination.
+Whatever your unique situation entails, you can rely on the Dorie A. Rogers to provide individualized legal counsel for your child support determination.
 Contact us today to schedule a consultation and find out more about assisting with your child support case in Irvine, CA.